Skip to main content

 The Ukraine missile strikes he has permitted won’t change the war – but they must change minds in the EU and UK

 Joe Biden’s decision to allow Ukraine to use American missiles to strike deep into Russian territory has been greeted with ritual outrage by the Trump camp.
-“He is launching a whole new war,” posted Richard Grenell, Trump’s foreign policy advisor; “Everything has changed now — all previous calculations are null and void.
+“He is launching a whole new war,” posted Richard Grenell, Trump’s foreign policy adviser; “Everything has changed now – all previous calculations are null and void.
 And all for politics.”

 Billed as an “escalation”, Biden’s move is in fact a belated response to Russian escalation.
 On August 26, using more than 200 long-range missiles, Russia targeted the output transformers at three Ukrainian nuclear power plants, leading to emergency shutdowns at several reactors.

-It was an unmistakable signal that Putin is prepared to inflict a second Chernobyl on Eastern Europe – and was followed by the deployment of 10,000 North Korean troops into the battlefield and the relentless seizure of Ukrainian territory by advancing Russian troops.
+It was an unmistakable signal that Putin is prepared to inflict a second Chernobyl on eastern Europe – and was followed by the deployment of 10,000 North Korean troops into the battlefield and the relentless seizure of Ukrainian territory by advancing Russian troops.

-Putin is in this war to win, and he needs to win fast – because the Russian war economy is reaching the limits of its capacity to reproduce, and will – say Western experts – hit a wall sometime next year.
+Putin is in this war to win, and he needs to win fast – because the Russian war economy is reaching the limits of its capacity to reproduce, and will – say western experts – hit a wall sometime next year.

 So Biden’s move, and the likely strikes using ATACMs missiles into the Russian rear, is both welcome and too late.
-While we in the West go about our everyday lives, Putin is waging a relentless war of aggression against the Ukrainian people and through them the international system that keeps us safe.
+While we in the west go about our everyday lives, Putin is waging a relentless war of aggression against the Ukrainian people and through them the international system that keeps us safe.

 We could have said, back in 2022, that Ukraine is beyond our sphere of interest, and the atrocities committed by Russian troops beyond our capacity to care.
 But we did not.

-Key Western institutions – the European Union, NATO and a solid bloc of democratic countries at the United Nations – pledged money, arms, intelligence and training for Ukraine, and repeatedly said they would stand with Kyiv for “as long as it takes”.
+Key western institutions – the European Union, Nato and a solid bloc of democratic countries at the United Nations – pledged money, arms, intelligence and training for Ukraine, and repeatedly said they would stand with Kyiv for “as long as it takes”.

 The mistake we then made was to believe wars like this can be “managed”, and don’t need to be won.
 Or rather, this was a mistake driven by Biden, and acquiesced to by European leaders obliged to defer to America because they lack the sheer physical and moral capacity to defend themselves.